kenya

 Award Recipients

-THE TOP SCHOLARSHIP WINNER IS ADRIAN ALLEN WHO WILL BE RECEIVING A $5,000 SCHOLARSHIP TO THE UNIVERSITY OF HER CHOICE.
+THE TOP SCHOLARSHIP WINNER WAS KENYA COOLEY WHO WILL BE RECEIVING A $6,000 SCHOLARSHIP TO THE UNIVERSITY OF HER CHOICE.

 Past Recipients